ibm-cloud-docs/database-tools/set-mongodb-monitoring-service-mms-mongodb-solution.md

 # Setting up MongoDB Monitoring Service (MMS)
 {: #dbt-set-up-mongodb-mms}

 After you complete your {{site.data.keyword.mongodb}} solution, the hosts in the replica set can be set up to work with 10gen's free {{site.data.keyword.mongodb}} Monitoring Service (MMS).
 You can use this monitoring service to see a detailed technical analysis of the replicated database.
-You need the MMS API key and Secret key to get started, which is obtained by registering an account at the [MongoDB](https://www.mongodb.com/){:external}
+You need the MMS API key and Secret key to get started, which is obtained by registering an account at the [MongoDB](https://www.mongodb.com/){: external}
-{:shortdesc}
+{: shortdesc}

 **Note:** These MMS credentials might already be set up for you if you entered your MMS keys or your new MMS account information when you ordered your {{site.data.keyword.mongodb}} solution.

-The MMS API key and Secret key for an account can be found at [MongoDB](https://www.mongodb.com/){:external}.
+The MMS API key and Secret key for an account can be found at [MongoDB](https://www.mongodb.com/){: external}.
 Log in using the provided credentials and select **Settings** to reveal the MMS Group's **API Key** and **Secret Key**.

 ## Configuring hosts